 As in, Clarityne, Ibuprofen/Advil, Pepto Bismol and Neosporin antibiotic cream.
 If you are prone to motion sickness you’re also going to want to bring along some Dramamine as the winding roads along the Amalfi Coast are no joke.
 I also always keep a few band-aids in my wallet for small scrapes and cuts.
 Mum would be so proud.
 There are a number of small pharmacies in Positano, Praiano and Amalfi, but be prepared to pay a premium to purchase anything in the towns of the Amalfi Coast.

 10. Leather sandals

 For those days when you want to dress up your outfit a little but still be comfortable.
-If you don’t have some nice strappy sandals, there are shops in Sorrento and Positano selling beautiful, handmade Italian sandals.
+If you don’t have some nice strappy sandals, there are shops in Sorrento and Positano selling beautiful, handmade Italian sandals for under 100 Euros a pair.
 Just check out all the different styles and colour options!
 Over the years I’ve accumulated about 6 pairs of handmade, customized sandals from this beautiful family-run shop in Sorrento (and plan to acquire more on my next trip!): Sandali Siniscalchi.
 You won’t want to wear high heels walking along the cobblestone paths in the Amalfi Coast, and there are steep(ish) slopes – stick to low wedges if you’re looking for some height.

 Especially if you are planning on traveling along the Amalfi Coast on a Vespa or in a car with the top down!
 Keep the sun, wind and bugs out of your eyes with a good pair of polarized sunglasses.